microchipgnu/sozu-virtual-hack-03/README.md

 2. Integrates with GOAT SDK to enable AI Agents to interact with the blockchain.
   2.1
 3. Integrates with ZeroEx API to enable AI Agents to interact with the blockchain.
-4. Integrates with E2B Code Interpreter to enable AI Agents to interact with the blockchain.
+4. Integrates with E2B Code Interpreter to enable workflows to run Python, Bash and Javascript code.

 ## What was not implemented